On the Diversity and Coded Modulation Design of Fluid Antenna Systems: Introduction

 The numerous advances in antenna technology and in particular antenna arrays have been important in the evolution of communication systems towards 5G and beyond 5G networks \cite{ZHANG}.
 Indeed, the implementation of multiple-input multiple-output (MIMO) antenna architectures has been an essential element in wireless networks for the realization of high data rates and spectral efficiency due to beamforming and spatial multiplexing.
 Such antennas are usually made of metal and are designed in such a way so as to meet specific network requirements.
 Furthermore, their design is subject to physical constraints, the most significant being the spacing between two antennas, which needs to be at least as half as the carrier's wavelength to avoid electromagnetic coupling \cite{HEATH}.
 Naturally, this metallic structure makes them static (i.e., inflexible), impractical and too costly for very small devices to have many antennas.

 Recently, there has been several efforts to introduce reconfigurability in wireless networks.
 Towards this end, reconfigurable intelligent surfaces were proposed to control the propagation environment via software-controlled metasurfaces \cite{LIASKOS}.
 From a transceiver's point-of-view, the notion of fluid antennas (FAs), also known as liquid antennas, has been recently proposed in order to add both flexibility and reconfigurability at the radio frequency (RF) front-end \cite{HUANG}.
 In particular, FAs consist of radiating liquid elements such as Mercury, eutectic gallium-indium (EGaIn) and even sea water, enclosed in a dielectric holder \cite{PARACHA}.
 The holder contains several pre-defined positions, known as ports, where the employed liquid can be moved towards a selected port in a programmable and controllable manner.
-Moreover, the FA uses just one RF chain and so the spacing constraint does not apply in this case, making it a suitable technology for very small devices \cite{KIT}.
-It follows that in comparison to conventional static metallic antennas, FAs can adjust their physical configuration (e.g., shape, feeding) as well as their electrical properties (e.g., resonant frequency, radiation pattern) \cite{KIT3}.
-Therefore, this technology provides a new degree of freedom in the design of wireless communication systems.
+Therefore, this technology provides new degrees of freedom in the design of wireless communication systems.
+In particular, an FA uses just one RF chain and thus the spacing constraint does not apply in this case \cite{KIT}.
+As such, an FA can be small and energy efficient, making it a suitable technology for wireless devices and sensors \cite{KIT3}.
+In fact, given their flexibility, they are exceptionally ideal for wearable devices.
+Moreover, due to the physical characteristics of liquids, FAs can modify their shape but also adapt their position in order to reconfigure the operating frequency \cite{AS, MK}, the radiation pattern \cite{KIT6} as well as the gain and the polarization \cite{KIT7}, which can be beneficial in multi-user networks for interference mitigation.